kyma-project/api-gateway/docs/user/00-10-overview-api-gateway-controller.md

 app.kubernetes.io/part-of: api-gateway
 ```

-For all other resource like the external `ory-oathkeeper` component and its respective resources we only apply the Kyma module label:
+All other resources, such as the external `ory-oathkeeper` component and its respective resources, use only the Kyma module label:

 ```yaml
 kyma-project.io/module: api-gateway